shabaz123/easyL1105/mspm0_programmer/python/README.md

 # MSPM0 BSL Programmer
 This program can be used to program MSPM0L110x devices via USB Serial Bootloader (BSL).
-It has some advantages over TI UniFlash, specifically it's quicker, less bloated, and supports the ability to automatically boot/reset the target if the targer is the EasyL1105 board.
+It has some advantages over TI UniFlash, specifically it's quicker, less bloated, and (if you're using an EasyL1105 board) supports the ability to automatically boot/reset the target.

 # Requirements:
 Python